thorsten23/hubzilla/doc/member/guide/channels.md

 If you thought about exporting your channel, removing it an importing it again later this can not be done without admin assistance to remove the channel record in the database, which should not be attempted if you have Diaspora connections.

-By default only the channel on your current hub is removed.
-Clones of your channel on other hubs are not removed.
-If you want to remove your channel completely including it's clones you have to activate this before removing.

-![Remove Channel dialog](./assets/channel_remove_2.png)

-**TODO** Difference between channel with and without clone After deleting your channel it will automatically disappear from your connections without any notification.
+If your channel has no clones it will be removed completely from the grid.
+After deleting your channel it will automatically disappear from your connections without any notification.
 Your posts will also be deleted not only on your own hub but also on your federated hubs.
 This is limited to the grid (Hubzilla) and can take several days to complete.

 Deleting posts and content federated to other networks than Hubzilla is not supported.

-If you delete your primary channel and don't provide a new primary, other sites will randomly choose one of your remaining channels and make it primary until they get further direction from you as to your preferred primary location.

-All of your posts on the clone that is removed will be removed from that server.
+If you have clones only the channel on your current hub is removed.
+All of your posts on the channel you are about to delete  will be removed from that server.
 This is a "local remove" and should not affect any other clones.

+If you want to remove your channel completely including it's clones you have to activate this before removing.
+The result is the same as if you had only one channel without clones.

+![Remove Channel dialog](./assets/channel_remove_2.png)

+In the case you deleted your primary channel and didn't provide a new primary, other sites will randomly choose one of your remaining channels and make it primary until they get further direction from you as to your preferred primary location.

 ## Further reading
 - nomadic identity